Cherry cultivars

 Eating cherry.
 Large, dark red fruit, excellent flavour.
 Resistant to splitting but susceptible to canker.
 Very early - cropping mid to late June.
 Sawbridgeworth 1869.

-Not self fertile (pollinators Merton Glory, Lapins, Noir de Guben)
+Not self fertile (pollinators Merton Glory, Lapins, Noir de Guben).

 Kordia

-Not self fertile (pollinators Stella, Sweetheart, Morello)
+Not self fertile (pollinators Stella, Sweetheart, Morello).
+Discontinued

 Lapins Cherokee